Talking About World Mental Health Day Isn’t the Hard Part

 Opening up about your mental health is – here’s how it gets easier

-I’m here to talk about World Mental Health Day, 10th October 2024.
+I’m here to talk about World Mental Health Day, which is 10th October every year.
 But talking about the day itself *isn’t* the challenging part…

 Mental health banger-onner

-Anyone who’s been following me for a while (or has read my LinkedIn bio) knows I’m a confessed mental health banger-onner (read: unqualified but obsessive).
+Anyone who’s been following me for a while (or has read my LinkedIn bio) knows I’m a mental health banger-onner (a former mental health obsessive who now has a level 2 qualification in core counselling skills, dontcha know?).

 But what makes me so interested in mental health (MH) that I’d graffiti the words all over my professional biography?

-After a little hesitation, I'm here to tell you my story [said in voice of earnest podcast host].
+After a little hesitation, I'm here to tell you my story [said in vocal fry voice of earnest podcast host].

 My story (so far and in a nutshell)